Open-Source-Armada/OSA-Yugg-Mk1/README.md

 Uses basic FCU, no reverse, roll is performed using Roll_L and Roll_R buttons, this is to allow fast handling by isolating the roll thrusters from the FCU/MFC.

+Entry is through a small gap on both sides of the glass.

 //Cost//